-Logistics: ADAC provides funded support to students, and houses students from outside the Anchorage area at UAA student facilities.
+Supporting Logistics: ADAC provides funded support to students, and houses students from outside the Anchorage area at UAA student facilities.
 UTEP and UA Co-research leads will work with ADAC leadership to establish the field-based logistics required for the success of the field-based component of the program.
 Student workspace is located at ADAC’s office at 1901 Bragaw Street, Anchorage.
 ADAC does not provide transportation for students for personal matters, but will seek UAA transportation assets for local area visits.

+Performance Metrics.

-Performance Metrics: Measures of meaningful performance for program success are as follows:
+Measures of meaningful performance for program success are as follows:

 Recruiting MSI metrics as previously described.